Monticello Seminary: Architecture and fittings

 The original building at Monticello was of stone, 110 × 44 feet, with four stories including basement.
 A fifth story was added in 1854 and a south wing 45 × 70 feet.
 When the buildings and equipment were destroyed by fire the property loss was $350,000.
-The new buildings, far more spacious than the old, were constructed of Corydon, Bedford and Alton stone.
+Designed by architect Theodore Link, the new buildings, far more spacious than the old, were constructed of Corydon, Bedford, and Alton stone.
 The building was heated by hot water, lighted by gas, wired for electricity, and provided with elevator service from basement to upper floor.
-The buildings were fire proof.
+The buildings were fireproof.
 The groves, lawns and spacious campus of Monticello were of unrivaled attractiveness.
 The “Haskell Memorial Entrance,” erected by former students in honor of the late principal, was an imposing and artistic portal and was flanked by a handsome wall extending across the front of the grounds and 700 feet in length.
+The memorial was the first monument dedicated to a woman in the United States.